Manage Multi-Tenant API Keys

 - Go to the Administration page, then the API Keys page.

-- Find the key in the Admin Keys (Enterprise) list.
+- Find the key in the Admin Keys (Multi-Tenant) list.

 To help organizations better safeguard their data and systems, we recommend automating the rotation of Rapid7 API keys.
 Automated API key rotation significantly enhances security and compliance by reducing the risk of unauthorized access and potential breaches.